 The Disability Survey data collection consists of:

-- the Household Disability Survey (which surveys adults and children living in private dwellings)
+- the Household Disability Survey (which surveys adults and children living in private households)

 - the Disability Survey of Residential Facilities (which surveys adults living in residential facilities).